• Skip to primary navigation

 How To Make

-Fold over the 2 sides onto the salmon, then fold it over and over to close the parcel.
-One the last fold, brush the end with water.
+• Fold over the 2 sides of filo over the salmon, then fold it over and over to close the parcel.
+On the last fold, brush the end with water.
 This will help the pieces to seal together and close.
 See photos.

-Remove from the oven and it is ready to go!!
+• Remove it from the oven and it is ready to go!!

 Notes